Importance of Eye Nutrition

 - Food sources: Carrots, sweet potatoes, spinach, kale, butternut squash.

-- Eye benefits of bioflavonoids: May protect against cataracts and macular degeneration.
+- Eye benefits: May protect against cataracts and macular degeneration.

 - Food sources: Tea, red wine, citrus fruits, bilberries, blueberries, cherries, legumes, soy products.